cupy/cupy/docs/source/compatibility.rst

 Undocumented behaviors
 ~~~~~~~~~~~~~~~~~~~~~~

-Behaviors of Chainer implementation not stated in the documentation are undefined.
+Behaviors of CuPy implementation not stated in the documentation are undefined.
 Undocumented behaviors are not guaranteed to be stable between different minor/revision versions.

 Minor update may contain changes to undocumented behaviors.